Palos Verdes Estates, DUI & Resisting Arrest, Dismissal

 Police then surrounded the car with guns drawn and wrestled our client to the ground.
 Our client allegedly punched two of the officers in the mouth during the arrest.

-After being taken to the Palos Verdes Estates Police Department, he was arraigned in the Torrance Superior Court two days later and released on his own recognizance.
+After being taken to the Palos Verdes Estates Police Department, he was arraigned in the Torrance Superior Court two days later (he did not post bail).
+The judge then released our client on his own recognizance (OR).
 He was charged with misdemeanor resisting arrest and DUI, his second DUI.
 The client had an extensive record for various drug related charges, as well as vandalism, trespassing, forgery and petty theft.

-He was arrested several times in San Diego and told of the bench warrant for him in Torrance, but never transported to Torrance.
+He was arrested several times in San Diego and told of the bench warrant for him in Torrance, but was never transported to Torrance.
+Our client also did not voluntarily come to Torrance to address the bench warrant.

-The client thought the Torrance Court would just drop the case when he failed to show up after a while.
+The client thought the warrant from the Torrance Court would just drop off when he failed to show up after a while.
+As he found out, warrants do not expire.
+The reason is judges and law enforcement certainly do not want to reward someone who plays “hide and seek” long enough.

 For more information about what to do if stopped for DUI, having one’s arrest record sealed and destroyed and the common plea bargain terms for a first-time DUI, click on the following articles: